rohanrocky31/HTML/README.md

-A simle poject to learn HTML from basics.
+A simle poject to learn HTML from basic.

 Click to visit the website:https://github.com/rohanrocky31/HTML.git